MinzhengZhang/Plog/README.md

 5. Activity feeds is available after logging in.
 It sends a GET request to get posts of followed users by default.
 However, for recently registered users who have not followed any other user, the system randomly displays feeds in the system as a starting point.
 6. Following/unfollowing users sends a POST/DELETE request to the backend.
 This feature is available in feeds next to user name.
 For new users who have not followed any other user, the icon next to user name in their feeds are displayed as :heavy_plus_sign:, which means the user is not followed.
 Clicking on the icon will trigger following the user, and the icon will turn into :white_check_mark:, which means means already followed.
 Clicking it again will trigger unfollowing the user.

-Please note the following features have not been fully implemented although their static components may be displayed.
-1. Like/unlike post and the "Likes" section on NavBar.
-2. User suggestions in the "You may like" section.

  ## Table of Contents
 - [Available Scripts in the Front End](#available-scripts-in-the-front-end)